The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

     function in your filter.
 If you are doing recipient verification against servers that may be slow or unreliable, you can use the **-y** option to limit the number of concurrent recipient verifications per domain.
-That way, if one domain\'s server becomes very slow, it won\'t consume all available workers for recipient verification.
+That way, if one domain's server becomes very slow, it won't consume all available workers for recipient verification.
 Instead, its RCPT commands will be tempfailed and there will be workers available to handle RCPT commands for other domains.